Who is the Carlisle School Committee?

 Periodically, the Committee may enter into executive session upon a vote of the members present and voting, for consideration of certain matters specified in law (including but not limited to certain personnel issues, contracts to be negotiated, collective bargaining, security systems, and legal advice or pending litigation).
 The committee must first be in open session to call an executive session.
 At the time the executive session is called, the purpose for the session and whether the public meeting will reconvene must be stated.

 Meetings of the Carlisle School Committee are public in the sense that they are held in public.
 This does not mean that they are public meetings in the same sense as a "town meeting."
 Although there is no statutory requirement in Massachusetts that the public be permitted to speak at school committee meetings, this committee has chosen to include a public comments section on the agenda for items under consideration at that meeting.
 Civility is expected at all times, and the Chair has the legal right to evict any person who does not maintain a civil demeanor.

 The Chair may, at their discretion, also provide an opportunity for public comment during the consideration of any major agenda item.

 Please be aware of some basic ground rules:

 - The number of speakers and the length of time each speaks may be limited.

 - Speakers must address all comments and questions to the Chair.

-- To be eligible to address the Committee, speakers must live in Carlisle, or be an employee of the school, or be invited by the Committee or the Superintendent to speak.
+- To be eligible to address the School Committee, speakers must live in Carlisle, be an employee of the school, or be invited by the Committee or the Superintendent to speak.

-- In the case of a large audience, speakers may be asked to sign up before the meeting so they may be called on most expediently.
+- In the case of a large audience, speakers may be asked to sign up before the meeting so they may be called on expediently.

 - Speakers are asked not to be repetitious of comments already made to the Committee, in the interest of the most efficient use of time.